harvard-lil/perma-mirror/README.md

 Usage
 -----

-For regular use, start a virtual environment and install this package and its requirements, something like this:
+For regular use, start a virtual environment using Python 3.11 and install this package and its requirements, something like this:

     python3 -m venv env
     source env/bin/activate
     pip install git+https://github.com/harvard-lil/perma-mirror#egg=perma-mirror

-(At the moment, this code is tested with Python 3.7, and 3.10 is known not to work.)

 Now you can run